Tanzania and Kenya Safari Planning Guide

 3. Do I need a visa to visit Tanzania and Kenya?

-Yes, most travelers require a visa for both countries.
-Check the visa requirements for your nationality and consider applying online for convenience.
+Yes, most travelers need a visa for both countries.
+You can apply online for convenience.

 4. Can I combine a safari in Tanzania and Kenya?

 Absolutely!
-Many travelers opt for a combined itinerary to explore both countries’ unique wildlife and landscapes.
-Our team at Maramatta Safaris can help create a tailored safari experience.
+Many travelers opt for a combined itinerary to explore both countries’ wildlife and landscapes.

 5. What payment methods are accepted for safari bookings?

-We primarily accept bank transfers for safari bookings, ensuring a secure transaction process for our clients.
+Maramatta Safaris primarily accepts bank transfers, ensuring a secure transaction process for our clients.

 Request a Custom Safari